 Elephant garlic, Allium ampeloprasum, is a relative of onions, leeks and garlic.
 It has most in common with the last two of these.
 Like the leek, it has a tall stalk and flat leaves.
 It is garlic-like in flavour and, like garlic, forms a bulb that is made up of cloves.
 However, the bulb is much larger than that of regular garlic, and it is a perennial crop.

-You may also wish to consider perennial plants that are usually considered to be ornamental, but which have great potential as edible plants.
+You may also wish to consider perennial plants that are usually considered to be ornamental, but which have great potential as edible crops.
 One great example is the hosta.
 All hostas are edible, and taste great.
 Most people who grow them, however, are unaware that they can also be used as a vegetable.
-The same is true of a number of other perennial flowering or ornamental plants.
+The same is true of a number of other flowering or ornamental plants.

 The Benefits of Perennial Vegetables